The main sources of real estate law in Switzerland are the Swiss Civil Code and the Swiss Code of Obligations.

 There are no registration requirements and/or execution formalities.
 However, the parties to a lease may agree to have it entered under priority notice in the land register with the effect that every future owner must allow the property to be used in accordance with the lease.
 Typically, the fees relating to such registration do not exceed CHF1,000.

 Tenants can be forced to leave.
-The duration of the process to enforce this depends on court instances, but can take several months or years.
+The duration of the process to enforce this depends on court instances, but can take several months or even years.

-The Government or other authorities may not terminate private leases.
+The government or other authorities may not terminate private leases.

 As consideration for the services performed by the contractor, prices are usually agreed as unit prices (Einheitspreise) or lump sums (Globalpreise), or at a flat rate (Pauschalpreise).
 These prices are normally considered as fixed prices.
+Due to the war in Ukraine and increased inflation, total contractors have started to renegotiate fixed prices.

 Unit prices determine the consideration for individual services that are listed as separate items in the schedule of services.
 They are defined for the individual units of quantity, so that the consideration owed for a service is computed after its completion.
 The quantities of services performed at unit prices are determined according to the terms of the contractor agreement, in accordance with their actual measure (by measurement, weighing or counting) or with their theoretical measure based on the underlying designs.